zombor/Bucket-App/README.md

 To install, setup a new virtual host in your webserver and clone this repo (make sure to use --recursive!).
 Then run `./minion migrations:run`

-This will give you an api key you will need to install into `application/config/bucket.php`.
+This will give you an `client id` and `client_secret` and you will need to install into `modules/bucket-application/config/oauth2.php`.

 ## Tests